 Monday, September 3, 2012

-The following poem is from Malcolm Guite’s new book of sonnets, Sounding the Seasons, which will be published by Canterbury Press in 2013.
+The following poem is from Malcolm Guite’s new book of sonnets, Sounding the Seasons, which will be published by Canterbury Press this year.

 St. Thomas the Apostle

 “We do not know… how can we know the way?”

 Courageous master of the awkward question,

 You spoke the words the others dared not say